WildRP/WildRP-AMV-tool/README.md

 # WildRP AMV Tool

 This tool was created to help bake **Ambient Mask Volumes** for use in Red Dead Redemption 2 modding.
 AMVs are used by the game to create ambient lighting - they are essentially 3D textures with baked ambient occlusion.

+The tool has been written using the Godot engine, which uses a different coordinate system from Red Dead Redemption 2 - where RDR2 is using Z as up, Godot uses a Y-up coordinate system.
+Thus, the tool internally uses Godot's coordinates, but presents the coordinates to the end user as Z-up.

 ## License